naaseweb/naaseweb.github.io/_pages/about.md

         - JEL codes (two)
     - The deadline for submissions is March 28, 2026.

-- Western Economic Association International ([June 29 - July 3, 2026 \| Denver, CO](https://www.weai.org/events/101st-annual))
+- Western Economic Association International ([June 27-July 1, 2027, Honolulu, Hawaii](https://www.weai.org/annual-conference))
-    - Contact Jane Ruseski or Jill Harris if you are interested in participating in one of the sports economics sessions
+    - Call for papers to come.
+Contact Jane Ruseski if you are interested in participating in one of the sports economics sessions

 - Eastern Economic Association ([May 6-8 \| La Romana, Dominican Republic](https://eea.mymeetingsavvy.net/program))